 “He’s been working there for almost a year now,” Parsons says.
 “And since then he's gotten a new car.
 He's gotten his own place to live.
 He's renting right now, and doing fantastic.
 He’s been promoted twice within that year.”

 This kind of story is the not the exception but the rule for the Kalamazoo-based Momentum program, where the placement rate for participants seeking jobs is 93 percent, in part because participants are trained specifically in jobs for which a network of 53 local employers have said they need workers.

-Equally as important, participants are supported by services tailored to help them succeed.
+Equally important, participants are supported by services tailored to help them succeed.
 Transportation, food pantry assistance, housing, and interview clothes provided by local clothing closets are some of the services participants receive.

 That's possible because a cornerstone of the program is its small class size.
 “We’re not just running a bunch of people through a program,” Parson says.
 “It’s really about getting to know each person.”